foundry-rs/book/src/tutorials/solidity-scripting.md

 This confirms that you have successfully deployed the `NFT` contract to the Rinkeby testnet and have also verified it on Etherscan, all with one command.

-> 💡 Note: For further reading about solidity scripting, you check out the `forge script` [reference](../reference/forge/forge-script.md).
+>💡 Note: A full implementation of this tutorial can be found [here](https://github.com/Perelyn-sama/solidity-scripting) and for further reading about solidity scripting, you can check out the `forge script` [reference](../reference/forge/forge-script.md).